-In most UK universities, the Master of Arts is a degree awarded by examination.
-At Cambridge, however, the MA is conferred by right on holders of the BA degree of the University and on certain other senior members and is not available as a postgraduate qualification.
-More information is available here.
+The Cambridge MA is conferred by right on holders of the University BA degree, and on certain other senior members.
+It is not available as a postgraduate qualification.

 - participate in Discussions (part of the University's decision-making process)